+Post-cleaning wipe samples were collected from window ledges as part of the interim measures implementation and prior to the removal of the low-rise windows.
 Following the cleaning of the surrounding areas, verification wipe samples were collected from the non-porous window ledges adjacent to the windows.
-Samples were collected at a frequency of 1 sample per floor as per the IMP.
-Analytical results of the verification wipe samples indicated that PCBs were below the high occupancy use cleanup standard for non-porous surfaces (10 μg/100 cm2) in all samples with results reported as follows:
+In accordance with the IMP, post-cleaning wipe samples were collected at a frequency of one sample per floor in the high rise and at a frequency of one sample per 20 windows in the low-rise.
+Analytical results of the verification wipe samples indicated that PCBs were below the high occupancy use cleanup standard for non-porous surfaces (10 μ g/100 cm2) in all samples with results reported as follows:

-- Total PCBs were reported as non-detect (< 0.20 μg/100 cm2) in five samples; and - Total PCBs were present in eleven samples at concentrations below 10 μg/100 cm2, with concentrations ranging from 0.21 to 2.0 μg/100 cm2 (average of 0.49 μg/100 cm2).
+- Total PCBs were reported as non-detect (< 0.20 μg/100 cm2) in 31 samples; and - Total PCBs were present in 23 samples at concentrations below 10 μg/100 cm2, with concentrations ranging from 0.20 to 2.0 μg/100 cm2 and an average concentration of 0.56 μg/100cm2.